JackSzwergold/Writing/memories/Winning an Atari Centipede Contest at Macy’s.md

 Just after getting into the subway station, I saw a payphone and decided to call up one of my neighborhood friends (Alex) and share the good news with him.

 He answered the phone, said “Hello…” and then I told him the good news: “I won second prize in that *Centipede* contest!” and without a beat he simply said, “Who cares?” and then I explained I won a *Centipede* cartridge and he said, “Okay…” and then with that I just said goodbye, hung up the phone and headed down into the subway station to head back home.

 ***

+About 6 weeks later I asked my dad if anything

+***